shikijaku/MSc-MIDI-Controller/README.md

 # MSc Robotics & Smart Technologies @Staffordshire University
-# Design and Implement a MIDI Controller using an Arduino Micro and Ableton Live 10
+# Design and Implement a MIDI Controller

 This GitHub repository contains my work at Staffordshire University as a master engineering student in robotics &amp; smart technologies.
 This project was aimed to design and build a MIDI controller from scratch and implementing it with Ableton Live 10.